Most Valuable Playa

 Broadway Joe’s Cocksure Guarantee

 Athletes “guaranteeing” a victory before a must-win game is standard practice nowadays, but when Jets quarterback Joe Namath brashly declared that “we’re going to win Sunday.
 I guarantee it,” the world went batshit crazy.
-Not only were his Jets seven-point underdogs to the mighty Baltimore Colts in Super Bowl 3, but the flamboyant, gunslinging, often-injured “Broadway Joe,” was the original Johnny Manziel, a college star, known more for his party boy antics off the field than anything he had done on it.
-His brazen “guarantee” heard around the world at an appearance three days before the Super Bowl in Miami made front page headlines, but was more laughed off than taken seriously.
-Although the history books list Namath as the game’s MVP (despite not throwing a touchdown pass in the game or any passes at all in the fourth quarter), the Jets ball-hawking defense and relentless running game were the ones who actually backed up Namath’s talk, controlling the game clock, while harassing the Colts’ QB and NFL MVP Earl Morrall into throwing three three interceptions before being replaced by injured great Johnny Unitas, who led his team to their only score in a shocking 16-7 Jets’ victory.
+Not only were his Jets seven-point underdogs to the mighty Baltimore Colts in Super Bowl 3, but the flamboyant, gunslinging, often-injured “Broadway Joe,” was the original Johnny Manziel, a college star, known more for his party-boy antics off the field than anything he had done on it.
+His brazen “guarantee” heard around the world at an appearance three days before the Super Bowl in Miami made front-page headlines, but was more laughed off than taken seriously.
+Although the history books list Namath as the game’s MVP (despite not throwing a touchdown pass in the game or any passes at all in the fourth quarter), the Jets ball-hawking defense and relentless running game were the ones who actually backed up Namath’s talk, controlling the game clock, while harassing the Colts’ QB and NFL MVP Earl Morrall into throwing three interceptions before being replaced by injured great Johnny Unitas, who led his team to their only score in a shocking 16-7 Jets’ victory.

 Here’s to You Mr. Robinson

 Stress levels can run high the night before a Super Bowl.
 For most players, the big game will be the pinnacle of their lives.
 It’s only logical and normal they would want to relieve some anxiety by blowing off some steam.
 Falcons starting free safety Eugene Robinson took that a bit too literally on the eve of Super Bowl XXXIII, when the 14-year veteran was arrested on charges of soliciting a BJ from an undercover cop in the “seedy side” of Miami (uh, that narrows it down).
-Talk about a “blown coverage.”
+Talk about “blown coverage.”
 Wait, it gets worse.
-Earlier that day, Robinson, nicknamed the “Prophet” for his devout religious beliefs, received the Athletes in Action/Bart Starr Award, given annually to a player who best exemplifies outstanding character and leadership in the home, on the field and in the community.
+Earlier that day, Robinson, nicknamed the “Prophet” for his devout religious beliefs, received the Athletes in Action/Bart Starr Award, given annually to a player who best exemplifies outstanding character and leadership in the home, on the field, and in the community.
 You gotta love the NFL.
 After the arrest, Robinson agreed to return the award (what a stand up guy) and played in the game (of course), but couldn’t shake the bad juju as his team was pummeled by the John Elway-led Broncos 34-19.

 Murder Was the Case

 Former Ravens linebacker and current ESPN talking (okay screaming) head Ray Lewis made headlines despite not even playing in Super Bowl XXXIV.
-Most diehard NFL fans might recall the St. Louis Rams beating the Tennessee Titans 23-16 in a thrilling goal line stand, but all everyone was talking about afterwards was the perennial All-Pro being arrested on suspicion of double murder following an early morning altercation outside a nightclub in which two men were stabbed to death.
+Most diehard NFL fans might recall the St. Louis Rams beating the Tennessee Titans 23-16 in a thrilling goal-line stand, but all everyone was talking about afterward was the perennial All-Pro being arrested on suspicion of double murder following an early morning altercation outside a nightclub in which two men were stabbed to death.
 Yikes.
-To this day, no one knows that actually happened that night in Atlanta, but Lewis was not ultimately charged in connection with the murders.
+To this day, no one knows what actually happened that night in Atlanta, but Lewis was not ultimately charged in connection with the murders.
 He pleaded guilty to a misdemeanor for which he was sentenced to 12 months probation and also fined $250,000 by the NFL.